 First of all, remember that Chamberlain’s Ranch is a private ranch outside Zion National Park, so respect private property.
 It is a 1.5-hour drive from Zion Canyon.
 From the park’s East Entrance, drive 2.5 miles east on Route 9.
 Turn left on a paved road and continue 18 miles to a bridge that crosses the North Fork of the Virgin River.
 Turn left beyond the bridge and drive three-quarters mile to the trailhead at Chamberlain’s Ranch.
 There is a small parking.
 To start your hike, cross the river and follow the road for approximately 3 miles.
 Finally, enter the river at the end of the way, just past the old cabin.

 Above all, the 16-miles hike as a one-day event is the most strenuous option.
 Only for hikers in strong condition.
-For the reason that walking in water is very difficult.
-One day hike takes 10 -14 hours, so better option is take overnight permit, and split the hike for two parts.
-But you need extra weight of overnight gear for this experience.
+For this reason, that walking in water is very difficult.
+The one-day hike takes 10 -14 hours, so a better option is to take an overnight permit, and split the hike into two parts.
+But you need the extra weight of overnight gear for this experience.
 You can spend one night under of stars in the canyon in one of 12 designated sites.
-So, the best idea is to plan on hiking 6-8 hours each day with enough time to check out Deep and Kolob Creeks on day one, and Orderville Gulch on the second day.
+So, the best idea is to plan on hiking for 6-8 hours each day with enough time to check out Deep and Kolob Creeks on day one, and Orderville Gulch on the second day.

 Orderville Gulch is a prominent side canyon about 2.5 miles into the canyon.
 Furthermore, Orderville is a semi-technical slot canyon that requires short rappels, serious scrambling, and much wading.